 Recognize and Respond.
 Try and listen and find out what is important to the other person.
 Is it timing?
 Is it financial?
 What?
 Figure that out first and move forward from there.

 Forgive and Forget.
 Everyone has a bad day, look for patterns of behavior and deal with the items that fester.
-You can’t ignore the one-off incidents but the manner at which you address them can make the difference between a positive conflict resolution and creating a bigger problem.
+You can’t ignore the one-off incidents but the manner in which you address them can make the difference between a positive conflict resolution and creating a bigger problem.

 Compromise.
 It isn’t a dirty word.
 In my world, intent counts for something and mistakes, when they happen, are worked with and fixed, frequently at little to no additional costs.